The complaints and concerns were numerous.

-The task force started with a big number — the estimated $140 million in Manteca consumer dollars Kaplan and Adams using consulting studies estimated was being spent annually in nearby cities such as Stockton and Modesto where it provided jobs in those communities as well as helped fund city services there instead of in Manteca.
+The task force started with a big number - the estimated $140 million in Manteca consumer dollars that were being spent annually in nearby cities such as Stockton and Modesto where it provide jobs in those communities as well as helped fund city services there instead of in Manteca.

 City leaders in 1998 estimated the leakage factor of Manteca consumer dollars being spent outside Manteca was at least 25 percent.

-By stopping the so-called “leakage” of consumer dollars that Manteca’s spend elsewhere, the city would realize another $1.4 million in sales tax receipts in addition to increased sales tax generated by growth.
+By stopping the so-called “leakage” of consumer dollars that Mantecans spend elsewhere, the city would realize another $1.4 million in sales tax receipts in addition to increased sales tax generated by growth.

 Goal was to not just stop sales tax bleed but to lure consumer dollars from other communities

 The group didn’t simply want Manteca to capture the bleed.
-They also were convinced Manteca could regain the status it held in the early 20th century as a key trade hub in the South County and pull consumer dollars from other cities.
+They also were convinced Manteca could regain its status in the early 20th century as a key trade hub in the South County and pull consumer dollars from other cities.

-The best example of that is the Bass Pro Shops that opened in 2008 and draws customers from as far away as 100 miles with an estimated 97 percent of the shoppers there being non-Manteca residents.
-It has helped negate a large chuck of the local consumer retail bleed.
+The best example of that is the Bass Pro Shops that draws customers from as far away as 100 miles with an estimated 97 percent of the shoppers there being non-Manteca residents.

 The task force believed downtown could be transformed into a destination spot for specialty shopping and cultural activities that would draw not only Manteca consumer dollars but those of residents in neighboring cities such as Lathrop, Ripon and Escalon.